Alan Price: Personal life

 Price is believed to have two children and has been married twice.
-He married Maureen Elizabeth Donneky in 1971; they later divorced.
+He married Maureen Donneky in 1971; they later divorced.
 Price and Donneky had one daughter, Elizabeth.

-In 1992, he was living in London with his second wife Alison and two daughters.
+In 1990, he married singer Alison Thomas.
+In 1992, he was living in London with Alison and two daughters.

 Price is a Sunderland A.F.C. supporter, although Sunderland's local rivals Newcastle United often used his version of "Blaydon Races" at matches.
 In 2011, he took part in the Sunderland A.F.C. charity Foundation of Light event.

+Price’s cousin was David Price OBE (died May 2024), a prominent British education reformer, author, and founder of Musical Futures.